definecoder/KUETBitFestPreli/README.md

 # Installation

 - Clone the repository.
+- create a .env file. where you will store your openai api key
 - Create a virtual environment `python3 -m venv envname` and activate it.
 - Install the requirements `pip install -r requirements.txt`.
 - run the app `fastapi dev` or `uvicorn main:app --reload`

 # CHALLENGE 2